 Overcoming The Anesthesia Provider Shortage

 As healthcare facilities face a shortage of anesthesiologists and CRNAs, it's crucial to find effective solutions to ensure patients always have access to anesthesia care.
-Many healthcare organizations have turned to interim directors and anesthesiology locum tenens to fill critical roles and supplement existing staff.
-Download our in-depth white paper to learn how hospitals and healthcare facilities can address the growing anesthesia provider shortage.
+Many healthcare organizations have turned to CRNA and anesthesiology locum tenens to fill critical roles and supplement existing staff.
+Download our in-depth white paper to learn how hospitals and other healthcare facilities can address the growing anesthesia provider shortage.